twalker/inline-styles/README.md

 inline-styles
 =============

-Transplants styles from style/link tags to style attributes, in the browser, for use in email.
+Transplants styles from style/link tags to style attributes using the browser's computedStyles.
+Preps a document for sending via email, since email clients like their styles inline.

+Plenty of server-side libraries inline css styles quite well.
+But, why re-invent CSSOM and CSS algorithms on the server when current browsers are the masters of that sh*t.
+Well... except IE.

 before:
 ```html